Department of Justice is now the Department of Communities and Justice. Find out more >

 If you are not a prescribed body, or Chapter 16A does not apply, you can take actions by sharing information under Part 13A - to make referrals for domestic violence support services, or share information more broadly to reduce or prevent a serious threat.

 For more information and guidance, refer to the

 You should follow normal complaint procedures in your agency.

-The information must be provided to the NSW Department of Justice within one month after you have resolved the complaint.
+The information must be provided to the NSW Department of Communities and Justice within one month after you have resolved the complaint.
 You may write to: